Goaman/goa-touch/README.md

 ## todo

 - think and complete layout
+  - rules to create new layers ?
   - how many layers ?
   - which keys are modifiers ?

-  - rules to create new layers ?
+  - how many modifiers or layout switchers?

+  - layer configuration vs modifier configuration

   - rules to always be able to switch between "mouse/keyboard" and only "keyboard"

-  - layer configuration vs modifier configuration
+  - how can I access shortcuts allready made when the hand is on the mouse?
+    - a button on the mice set the R-set be le L-set
+    - an additionnal modifier make the R-set other keys

+- organise code and api
 - tests
+- close fd and memory
+- manage errors

+- documentation
+  - ref
+  - examples
 - performances

+- publish
+  - github
-- documentation
+  - find forum/reddit/...

 - features
+  - launch process as another process
   - service launch
     - launch with systemd
     - retriver the current user and group id